buiphuckien/DataHandling/README.md

     WHO-COVID-19-global-data.csv is the file that was used to load data in the mentioned files.

 Handling data is a routine task for data scientists.
-This porject covers the common method they normaly use.
+This porject covers the common methods they normaly use.